-An effective field service software solution has a variety of capabilities.
+There are several advantages of field service management software.
 In order to mobilize, automate, and streamline your solar operations, consider field service software with features like work order and project management, dispatch and scheduling, mobile app access and functionality, customer relationship management, ability to integrate with other software solutions, and data reporting and analytics.

 Manage Work Orders